Saad-Manda/CyberNova-Rise/README.md

-# 🚀 Rocket Booster
+# 🚀 CyberNova Rise

-**Rocket Booster** is a 3D Unity-based space game where the player controls a rocket and navigates from a launch pad to a landing pad while avoiding obstacles.
+**CyberNova Rise** is a 3D Unity-based space game where the player controls a rocket and navigates from a launch pad to a landing pad while avoiding obstacles.
 The game features simple but challenging 2D movement mechanics in a 3D space environment.

 ---